rackerlabs/support-how-to/content/how-to/exchange/manage-public-folders-in-the-control-panel-for-hosted-exchange-2010/index.md

 ### List public folders

-When you click on **Folders**, a page that lists all of your public folders is displayed.
+When you click on **Folders**, a page that lists all of your public folders displays.

-The **Folders** page displays the following information about the public folders that you have created:
+The **Folders** page shows the following information about the public folders that you created:

 - Folder name
 - Public folder type (Mail, Contact, Calendar, and so on)